Annotation Configuration

 FieldFill.DEFAULT

-: No auto-fill by default, relying on the database’s default value or manual setting. -
+: No automatic filling by default, relies on database default values or manual setting. -

 FieldFill.INSERT

-: Automatically fills the field value during insert operations. -
+: Automatically populates the field value during insert operations. -

 FieldFill.UPDATE

-: Automatically fills the field value during update operations. -
+: Automatically populates the field value during update operations. -

 FieldFill.INSERT_UPDATE

-: Automatically fills the field value during both insert and update operations.
+: Automatically populates the field value during both insert and update operations.

 Example